torquefi/torque_docs/docs/overview/04_payments.md

 # Torque Payments

-Torque Payments is a comprehensive, multi-currency payment system that allows merchants to accept payments in any supported Torque currency while receiving settlements in their preferred currency.
-The system handles currency orchestration seamlessly, providing maximum flexibility for both payers and merchants through cross-chain capabilities and instant settlements.
+Torque Payments is a multi-currency payment system that enables merchants to accept payments in any supported Torque currency while receiving settlements in their preferred currency.
+The system handles orchestration seamlessly, providing maximum flexibility for both customers and merchants.

 <div class="faq-container">